neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 1) Fetch current timeline configuration from the configuration storage.
 2) If it is already joint one and `new_set` is different from `desired_set` refuse to change.
-However, assign join conf to (in memory) var `join_conf` and proceed to step 4 to finish the ongoing change.
+However, assign join conf to (in memory) var `joint_conf` and proceed to step 4 to finish the ongoing change.
 3) Else, create joint `joint_conf: Configuration`: increment current conf number `n` and put `desired_set` to `new_sk_set`.
 Persist it in the configuration storage by doing CAS on the current generation: change happens only if